-The World Economic Forum ranks the Netherlands as the 5th most competitive and innovative economy in the world.
+The World Economic Forum ranks the Netherlands as the 4th most competitive and innovative economy in the world.
 There are two other European countries, Switzerland and Germany, in the list.
 So why not choose them?
 The simple reasons are that Switzerland is not a member of the EU, does not use the euro currency and is one of the most expensive nations in the world.
 Germany generally has a very solid economy, but is less business-friendly than the Netherlands.
-For example: Germany has a corporate income tax rate that is around 10% higher than the Netherlands.
+For example: Germany has a corporate income tax rate that is over 10% higher than the Netherlands.

 The Netherlands is a part of the EU